 After you’ve prepared your flowers, open your book close to the middle.

-Use a heavy book to put the flower(s) in and then stack other books or another type of weight on top to keep the pressure on your flowers as they dry.
+Use a heavy book to put the flower(s) in and then stack other books or another type of weight on top to keep the pressure on your pressed flowers as they dry completely.

 Once your flower is covered by the paper, lay it flat inside the book and close the book, making sure the flower remains in position.